pallets-eco/flask-session/docs/installation.rst

     $ pip install Flask-Session

 Flask-Session's only required dependency is msgspec for serialization, which has no sub-dependencies.

 However, you also need to choose a storage type and install an appropriate client library so the app can communicate with storage.
-For example, if you want to use Redis as your storage, you will need to install the redis-py client library:
+For example, if you want to use Redis as your storage, you will need to install the redis optional dependency:

 .. code-block:: bash

-    $ pip install redis
+    $ pip install Flask-Session[redis]

 Redis is the recommended storage type for Flask-Session, as it has the most complete support for the features of Flask-Session with minimal configuration.